HellaElla/Room-sims-with-BRIRs/README.md

     return inverse
 ```
 and is then convolved with the recorded sweep in order to deconvolve and obtain IR.
-However, looking at the spectrogram when convolving a 'y' signal with the IR reveals much low frequency content, making me think something went wrong here....
+However, looking at the spectrogram when convolving a 'y' signal with the raw IR reveals much low frequency content, making me think something went wrong here....

 *Either I messed up the deconvolution somewhere and I'm not catching it, or the IR capture from The Garage clipped and we didn't notice when we took the measurements with Joel.*
-I tried normalizing to prevent clipping but it's a lost cause, looking at the Deconvolved IR it seems like it clips...
-Why?
-I'm unsure.
-Our recorded sine sweep didn't clip at all so it makes me think it might be something else.

 I've high passed the trimmed BRIR (Trimmed 100 samps before peak, and 3000 after the peak) using a 4th order butterworth hp at 30 Hz to try and deal with it.
 Perceptually this is much more pleasant